Tikwiza/github-pages-with-jekyll/_posts/2018-11-02-What is Python?.md

-This block will be a short summary of what Phython is and how it can be used.
+This blog will be a short summary of what Phython is and how it can be used.